 Swiss Space Systems (S3), a new commercial space company based in Payerne, Switzerland, will use the planned Colorado spaceport near Denver as the North American base for its air-launched Soar suborbital spaceplane.
 Under a preliminary agreement announced Oct.
 8, Spaceport Colorado will be the U.S. home to S3’s converted A300, which will conduct dorsal launches of the Soar to deliver small satellites to orbit.
 Pascal Jaussi, the S3 CEO and founder, said the company was attracted by ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Swiss Startup Sets Denver As Suborbital Spaceport".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Swiss Startup Sets Denver As Suborbital Spaceport".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.